Skip to main content

 Other Encodings

-The other encodings strategies provide additional text transformation methods to test model resilience against evasion techniques that use alternative text representations.
+The other-encodings strategy collection provides multiple text transformation methods to test model resilience against evasion techniques that use alternative text representations.
+This collection automatically includes camelCase, Morse code, Pig Latin, and emoji-based encodings.

 Morse Code